 Aviation Project Manager Ryan DaMetz from Lochner will present a report at the Chillicothe Municipal Airport Advisory Board meeting next week.
 The board will meet at the Chillicothe City Hall on October 12, 2021, at 5:15 p.m.
 The agenda also includes a report from Airport Manager Toby Calivere.

 Missouri Secretary of State, Jay Ashcroft, announces the launch of the Missouri Bicentennial Photo Drive, celebrating 200 years of statehood.
 This effort is sponsored by the Missouri State Archives, a division within his office.
 Starting Oct.
 4, 2021, and running through August 2022, the public is invited to submit up to seven images each in […]

-The Missouri Corn Merchandising Council (MCMC) and the Missouri Corn Growers Association (MCGA) have announced a new slate of officers, the appointment of recently elected board members and national committee assignments.
-The election of the 2019-20 MCMC officer team took place during an August board meeting held in […]
+With the start of a new fiscal year, the Missouri Corn Merchandising Council (MCMC) and the Missouri Corn Growers Association (MCGA) announced a new slate of officers, the appointment of recently elected board members, and national committee assignments.
+The election of the 2021-22 MCMC officer team took place during an August board meeting held in […]

 The Grundy County Health Department will hold flu vaccine clinics on Friday, October 8, and Friday, October 15 from 9-1 and 2-4 pm.
 No appointment is needed.
 GCHD has a flu vaccine for all ages including the high-dose vaccine for people over age 65.
 Individuals are asked to bring their Medicare, Medicaid, or health insurance […]